 Function Description Screen Color Corrects the projected picture's color when the projection surface is not white.
-See "Using Screen Color" on page 33 for details.
+See "Using Screen Color" on page 32 for details.
 Aspect Ratio There are three options to set the image's aspect ratio depending on your input signal source.
-See "Selecting the aspect ratio" on page 30 for details.
+See "Selecting the aspect ratio" on page 28 for details.
 Keystone Corrects any keystoning of the image.
-See "Correcting keystone" on page 29 for details.
-Position Displays the position adjustment page.
+See "Correcting keystone" on page 27 for details.
+1. DIS Position Displays the position adjustment page.
 To move the projected image, use the directional arrow keys.
 The values shown on the lower position of the page change with every key press you made until they reach their maximum or minimum.
-Phase Adjusts the clock phase to reduce image distortion.
+DISPLAY menu Phase Adjusts the clock phase to reduce image distortion.
 H. Size Adjusts the horizontal width of the image.
-1 .
-D Zoom Magnifies or reduces the projected image.
-See "Magnifying and searching for details" on page 29 for details.
-1. DISPLAY menu 3D Sync This projector features a 3D function which enables you to enjoy the 3D movies, videos, and sporting events in a more realistic way by presenting the depth of the images. menu This function is not available when video source is detected for the PJD5126/PJD5226/PJD5226w.
-You need to wear a pair of 3D glasses to view the 3D images. • TI 3D DLP Link: Enables projector for TI 3D DLP Link. • Off: Disables 3D.
-When the 3D Sync function is on: The brightness level of the projected image will decrease.
-The Color Mode cannot be adjusted.
-The Keystone can only be adjusted within limited degrees.
-The Zoom can only magnify the pictures to limited sizes.
-3D Sync Invert When you discover the inversion of the image depth, enable this function to correct the problem.
-(For TI 3D DLP Link only) Color Management See "Color Management" on page 35 for details.
+Zoom Magnifies or reduces the projected image.
+See "Magnifying and searching for details" on page 27 for details.
+3D Settings See "Using the 3D functions" on page 37 for details.
+Color Management See "Color Management" on page 34 for details.

 Function Description Color Mode Pre-defined picture modes are provided so you can optimize your projector image set-up to suit your program type.
-See "Selecting a picture mode" on page 32 for details.
+See "Selecting a picture mode" on page 31 for details.
 Reference Mode Selects a picture mode that most suits your need for the image quality and further fine-tune the image based on the selections listed on the same page below.
-See "Setting the User 1/User 2 mode" on page 33 for details.
+See "Setting the User 1/User 2 mode" on page 32 for details.
 Brightness Adjusts the brightness of the image.
-See "Adjusting Brightness" on page 34 for details. , 2 Contrast Adjusts the degree of difference between dark and light in the image.
-See "Adjusting Contrast" on page 34 for details.
-PICT Color Adjusts the color saturation level the amount of each color in a video image.
-See "Adjusting Color" on page 34 for details.
-2. PICTURE menu Tint Adjusts the red and green color tones of the image.
-See "Adjusting Tint" on page 34 for details.
-The function is only available when Video or S-Video with NTSC system is selected.
+See "Adjusting Brightness" on page 33 for details.
+2. PI Contrast Adjusts the degree of difference between dark and light in the image.
+See "Adjusting Contrast" on page 33 for details.
+2. PICTURE menu Color Adjusts the color saturation level the amount of each color in a video image.
+See "Adjusting Color" on page 33 for details. Æ me Tint Adjusts the red and green color tones of the image.
+See "Adjusting Tint" on page 33 for details. 'n The function is only available when Video or S-Video with NTSC system is selected.
 Sharpness Adjusts the image to make it look sharper or softer.
-See "Adjusting Sharpness" on page 34 for details.
+See "Adjusting Sharpness" on page 33 for details.
 Brilliant Color Adjusts white peaking while maintaining correct color presentation.
-See "Adjusting Brilliant Color" on page 34 for details.
-Color Temperature See "Selecting a Color Temperature" on page 34 for details.
+See "Adjusting Brilliant Color" on page 33 for details.
+Color Temperature See "Selecting a Color Temperature" on page 33 for details.
 Save Settings Saves the settings made for the User 1 or User 2 mode.